 There are all kinds of common items that can be poisonous in this world, in other words.
 It means potentially harmful products should remain in proper containers.
-Great effort should be made to keep these products out of reach of children.
+Take care to keep these products out of reach of children.

 “Don’t put gasoline in a Gatorade bottle, for instance,” Hall said.
 “Most products are innocuous if used properly, but if manufacturers’ instructions are not followed, they can be harmful, especially for children.
 Keep a watchful eye on the children, and store all those chemicals away from their reach — things like cosmetics and medication in addition to disinfectants and cleaning products.”